elibenporat/learn-to-code-rust-baseball/articles/03 - Player Info.md

 ## Important Copyright Notice

 The data we are going to leverage are all copyright MLB, subject to the [copyright notice](http://gdx.mlb.com/components/copyright.txt) by MLBAM.
 Neither the author, nor this series, are affiliated with Major League Baseball.
-We will be using the data in a non-commerical, non-bulk manner, for education purposes only.
+We will be using the data in a non-commercial, non-bulk manner, for education purposes only.

 ## The Evolution from the Gameday API to the Stats API